holodon/KR_solutions/README.md

-my solutions to the exercises from the book "The C Programming Language" Second Edition by Brian Kernighan and Dennis Ritchie
+My solutions to the exercises from the book "The C Programming Language" Second Edition by Brian Kernighan and Dennis Ritchie